UOC/lti-CloudTime/README.md

 Find updated values from [here](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region)

 # Cron
-You can enable a cron to stop the instances automatically (current is setted a 8 hours but you can change it)
+You can enable a cron to stop the instances automatically (current is setted a 8 hours but you can change it).
+You have to enable a cron:
+	*/5 * * * * wget -O /dev/null http://localhost/lti-CloudTime/stopInstancesCron.php